MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   ## Validate:

-Firmware for QQS-Pro with A4988.

-Firmware for QQS-Pro with TMC2208_Standalone

-Firmware for QQS-Pro with TMC220x_UART

-Firmware for QQS-Pro with TMC2209_UART one-wire
+  - Firmware for QQS-Pro with A4988/TMC220x_Standalone/TMC220x_UART/TMC2209_UART one-wire

 With activate parts: